 This is a tweak made for users who outright hate the trending tab in the App Store.

 The trending tab is good, but at most times, it is not.
-And accidental clicks on the little text in the trending area results in a very angry and annoyed user.
+And accidental clicks on the little text in the trending area results in a furious and annoyed user.
 Well, NoTrending changes that by removing the trending listing from the App Store.

 This tweak is the definition of uselessness.
 All it does is play a sound whenever you open the app switcher.